Estonia Company Registration, Expert Business Setup Services

 • A Fully Digital Nation

-Estonia’s comprehensive digitization of the public sector and business environment allows foreign investors and entrepreneurs to easily and quickly register companies, manage finances, pay taxes, and conduct business entirely online.
+Estonia’s comprehensive digitization of the public sector and business environment allows foreign investors and entrepreneurs to easily and quickly register companies, manage finances, pay taxes, and conduct business entirely online through state e-services available on the official portal eesti.ee.

 This overview only scratches the surface of the numerous benefits associated with incorporating a company in Estonia.
 Starting your enterprise or startup here will favorably position you compared to other alternatives and help bring your business into the legal framework of the European Union quickly.

-To set up a company in the specialized online environment of the Commercial Register, all active persons (shareholders and directors) will require an e-Residency card.
+For founding a company, in the Business Register online environment 🌐, all active persons (shareholders and directors) will need an e-Residency card.

 Term: 1 day | Price: from 375 €

-This procedure requires a personal visit to a notary’s office in Tallinn.
-Our lawyers will provide a preliminary consultation and legal support throughout the entire process.
+This procedure involves a personal visit to a notary’s office in Tallinn ✈️.
+Our lawyers will provide preliminary advice and the required legal support throughout the procedure.

 Term: 1-5 days | Price: from 550 €

-To create a company remotely without personal presence, issue a notarized power of attorney to our agency’s lawyers, and we will carry out the entity formation on your behalf.
+If you want to register a company remotely with no personal presence, 📄 then give a notarized power of attorney to our agency’s lawyers, and we will be able to perform the procedure of entity formation on your behalf.

 Term: 5-10 days | Price: from 900 €